JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/README.md

 Supply Chain is the network of individuals and companies that are involved in making a product and delivering it to the consumer.

 ## What is Make vs Buy?
-Make vs Buy decision is choosing either to create a product in house or to purchase it from an external supplier.
+Make vs Buy decision is choosing either to create a product in-house or to purchase it from an external supplier.

+##The Problem